Botox and Side Effects: Allaying Fears

 Botox is also used with caution in patients with chronic medical conditions such as Myasthenia Gravis, Eaton Lambert syndrome or those suffering from Bell’s palsy as it may exacerbate or make the symptoms of these diseases more noticeable.
 If you are suffering from a medical condition and would like to find out whether Botox treatment is advisable, you should talk to a Botox doctor.

-Many Botox clinics now offer free consultations for their clients.
+Most Botox clinics offer consultations for their clients.
 This is a good way to for you to meet the clinic staff and doctor before deciding on having the treatment.
 The doctor can go through the different options to ensure Botox is right for you, and they can check your medical history to ensure that it is fine for you to have the procedure.

 Injecting Botox is a skilled procedure and should be carried out by a registered and insured medical professional such as a doctor or a nurse.
 The treatment itself can take around ten to fifteen minutes.
 After having the treatment you should follow the post procedure advice.
 This usually entails avoiding alcohol, excessive exercise, sauna’s steam rooms and facials for at least 24 hours.